Ran Blake

 In 1965, Blake recorded his second LP, Ran Blake Plays Solo Piano, on the ESP-Disk label.
 In 1967, Schuller became president of New England Conservatory, a position he held until 1977, and recruited Blake as its Community Services Director, a position he held until 1973.
 In that job, Blake was in charge of organizing musical events for local retirement homes and local prisons in addition to recruiting minority students to the school, which was the first jazz conservatory with a community outreach program.

-Third Stream Department
+Third Stream Department, Expanded Definition

 In 1972, Schuller appointed Blake as chairman of the school’s newly established Third Stream Department (now the Contemporary Improvisation Department).
 Schuller had coined the term “Third Stream” in 1957, first using it in public during a talk at Brandeis University that year, and wanted to promote the concept with a formal department using a custom-made curriculum.
 Considering Blake’s genre-bending blend of jazz, gospel, classical and film noir influences, Schuller decided he was the ideal person to head it up – which Blake did for 33 years.